microsoft/nni/docs/en_US/NniOnWindows.md

 # Windows Local Mode (experimental feature)

-Currently we only support local mode on Windows.
+Currently we support local, remote and pai mode on Windows.
 Windows 10.1809 is well tested and recommended.

 ## **Installation on Windows**